This box is not visible in the printed version.

-Whenever a consumer is contacted the consumer must be provided with an opportunity to withdraw consent.
-If consent is withdrawn the you must, as soon as practicable, ensure the consumer is not contacted with electronic marketing thereafter unless the consumer consents again, and you must be able to provide evidence which shows that consent.
+Whenever a consumer is contacted they must be provided with an opportunity to withdraw consent.
+If consent is withdrawn then you must, as soon as practicable, ensure the consumer is not contacted with electronic marketing unless the consumer consents again, and you must be able to provide evidence which shows that consent.

 You must ensure that you do not place digital advertisements on websites providing unauthorised access to copyrighted content and must take all reasonable steps to ensure that third parties with whom you contract do similar.

-The Infringing Website List (IWL), owned by the City of London Police’s Intellectual Property Crime Unit (PIPCU), is an online portal containing an up-to-date list of copyright infringing sites.
-The aim of the IWL is that advertisers, agencies and other intermediaries can voluntarily decide to cease advert placement on these illegal websites.
+The Infringing Website List (IWL) (opens in new tab), owned by the City of London Police’s Intellectual Property Crime Unit (PIPCU), is an online portal containing an up-to-date list of copyright infringing sites.
+The aim of the IWL is that advertisers, agencies and other intermediaries can voluntarily decide to stop advert placement on these illegal websites.

-You are encouraged to sign up to access the IWL.
-For more information please contact PIPCUIWL@cityoflondon.pnn.police.uk
+We'd encourage you to to sign up to access the IWL.
+For more information and to request access, email: PIPCUIWL@cityoflondon.pnn.police.uk

 A number of British sports clubs have sponsorship deals with gambling operators.
 Sports sponsorship falls within the definition of advertising in Section 327(2)(a) of the Gambling Act 2005 (opens in a new tab).
 Such sponsorship deals must comply with the gambling industry code for socially responsible advertising including with regard to the branding of children’s replica kits.